How to Make Tally Marks in Excel (4 Easy Methods)

 How to Make Tally Marks in Excel Dataset

-1. Using REPT Function
+Method 1 – Using the REPT Function

-In our first method, we will use just the REPT function.
-Before that, we need to fix what our tally marks will look like.
-For four lines, we’ll use 4 vertical straight lines just above the backslash key on our keyboard, and for the substitute of the diagonal strikethrough line, we’ll use a hyphen like that ( ||||- ).
+Before using the REPT function, you must define what your tally marks will look like.
+For four lines, you can use four vertical straight lines just above the backslash key on the keyboard.
+As a substitute of the diagonal strikethrough line, you can use a hyphen ( ||||- ).

 How to Make Tally Marks in Excel Using REPT Function